MarcoBenedictus/SmartPark/README.md

 ### Future Improvements / Refactoring
 If given another week, I would:

 1. **Replace Polling with Socket.io:** To make the app more foolproof and truly event-driven and reduce HTTP request load.

-2. **Unit Testing:** Implement Jest and Supertest to automate API testing instead of the manual Postman checks.

-3. **Payment Gateway:** Integrate Stripe in the checkOut controller to calculate fees based on duration.
+2. **Payment Gateway:** Integrate Stripe in the checkOut controller to calculate fees based on duration.

-4. **Better Identification:** Perhaps a better Identification System than a mere Email Address, this would ensure that a User cannot mass create Accounts to Clog Up the Slots.
+3. **Better Identification:** Perhaps a better Identification System than a mere Email Address, this would ensure that a User cannot mass create Accounts to Clog Up the Slots.

-5. **Custom Warning UIs:** Currently the only UI that is Custom is the Warning for the Admin to avoid Overriding Reserved Data, while the rest of the Warnings on the Frontend uses the built-in Alert Warning.
+4. **Custom Warning UIs:** Currently the only UI that is Custom is the Warning for the Admin to avoid Overriding Reserved Data, while the rest of the Warnings on the Frontend uses the built-in Alert Warning.

-6. **A more Advanced Slot Deleting System:** Currently, Slot Deleting deletes the slots from the very end (e.g 1-20 slots, delete 5, then slot 20-16 will be deleted) without checking the Reservation or Occupancy Status.
+5. **A more Advanced Slot Deleting System:** Currently, Slot Deleting deletes the slots from the very end (e.g 1-20 slots, delete 5, then slot 20-16 will be deleted) without checking the Reservation or Occupancy Status.

 ## 6. API Design (RESTful)